 I’m fully aware of history and these events specifically, even years later Yet, both films managed to rack me to an unexpected extent during my screenings, only days apart.
 In other words, both films succeeded at grabbing the viewer’s awareness and twisting your gut as to what could have been the outcome.
 Given the slower pace real history unfolds, in this day and age of audience-limited attention spans (or the producers’ belief in such), that’s saying something.

 They succeeded and complemented each other, as well.
 No small feat.
 Certainly, The Missiles of October takes the higher-level approach, looking both at those inhabiting the White House and the Kremlin while this crisis unfolded, though gravitating more to RFK’s inner-sanctum perspective.
 Thirteen Days focused on a wider one at home, bringing in added players involved with this ultimately tense game of chicken.
-In this, no one was the on the periphery.
+In this, no one was on the periphery.
 I can’t fault either viewpoint for events offered a vast stage for everyone to achieve success or kill millions as a result.

-As long as we don’t have to mention Kevin Costner’s Boston accent (shades of Robin Hood: Prince of Thieves with his British accent), I’m perfectly content to equate them, nearly.
+As long as we don’t have to mention Kevin Costner’s Boston accent (shades of Robin Hood: Prince of Thieves with his British intonation), I’m perfectly content to equate them, nearly.
 My preference remains with the earlier work, but can certainly recommend the latter to friends and family for history’s and movie’s sake.
 I’d still go with Missile’s Devane’s and Steen’s JFK, RFK, pairing, but Dylan Baker’s McNamara in Thirteen was an eye-opener.
 While I’m at it, John Dehner‘s formidable Dean Acheson blows Len Cariou‘s portrayal out of the water.
 But, Hell, you can’t go wrong no matter which film you choose.

 It’s not like you had to pick the correct letter from the Soviets to respond to.